-Cody and Suzi decide to share duties redesigning a duplex when he takes one side and she takes on the other.
+Cody and Suzi decide to share duties redesigning a duplex where he takes one side and she takes on the other.
 All is going well until they find extensive rot and termite damage on Cody's side.
 When the other movers hear of the Young Gun's predicament, they all lend a hand.
-Unfortunately, when Cody tries to demolish the rotted half of the house, it all comes crashing down and the Young Guns end up with a one bed, one bath bungalow.
+Unfortunately, when Cody tries to demolish the rotted half of the house, it all comes crashing down, and the Young Guns end up with a one-bed, one-bath bungalow.

-The Snows get a steal on a small 300 sq. ft. building, but discover that it was used as an office for a riding arena and has no kitchen.
+The Snows get a steal on a small 300-square-foot building but discover it was used as an office for a riding arena and has no kitchen.
 They turn it into a cozy writer's retreat with a compact kitchen and completely renovated bathroom.
-Meanwhile, the Young Guns win a burned out house for a dollar because no one else wants it.
-But Cousin Casey won't move it and Cody enlists Randy to do the job for half the profits.
+Meanwhile, the Young Guns win a burned-out house for a dollar because no one else wants it.
+But cousin Casey won't move it, and Cody enlists Randy to do the job for half the profits.
 The Young Guns use some clever cost saving tricks to take this horror house with no functioning kitchen nor bathroom and transform it into a cute little cottage.

 Donna and Toni buy a duplex in a neighborhood that is being completely redeveloped.
 They decide the house will sell best if they turn it into a single-family home.
 Their design inspiration is a whimsical bird theme because the house originally came from Bird Street, but the renovation hits a snag when they discover extensive termite damage during the demolition phase.

 Cody and Suzi are on their way to an auction when Cody impulsively buys a houseboat.
-They decide to turn it into 'The Ultimate Texas Party Boat' by overhauling the living quarters and plastering a giant Texas flag on the exterior.
-Randy wins a building at auction that looks like it had been used as a roadside fruit stand but he discovers it has no bedroom or bathroom.
-He decides to go with a rustic-look 'Bayou Shack' and turns it into a laid-back vacation cottage complete with a horse trough bathtub, car seat porch swing, and full outdoor BBQ kitchen.
+They decide to turn it into "the ultimate Texas party boat" by overhauling the living quarters and plastering a giant Texas flag on the exterior.
+Randy wins a building at auction that looks like it had been used as a roadside fruit stand, but he discovers it has no bedroom or bathroom.
+He decides to go with a rustic-look "bayou shack" and turns it into a laid-back vacation cottage, complete with a horse trough bathtub, car seat porch swing and full outdoor barbecue kitchen.

 The Snow sisters and the Slays each score identical duplex homes at auction.
-They go head to head to see who can get more creative with their makeover and make the most money on the flip.
-The Snows combine both living spaces into one 4-bedroom home with an open kitchen and great room and then add a front porch for curb appeal.
-Cody and Suzi plan to out-do the sisters when they combine both living spaces into a 3 bedroom home with a luxurious master bathroom and walk-in closet.
+They go head-to-head to see who can get more creative with their makeover and make the most money on the flip.
+The Snows combine both living spaces into one four-bedroom home with an open kitchen and great room and then add a front porch for curb appeal.
+Cody and Suzi plan to outdo the sisters when they combine both living spaces into a three-bedroom home with a luxurious master bathroom and walk-in closet.
 When Cody sees the sister's porch, he sets out to top it with one that is even bigger.

-Cody drops a slam dunk bid for a tiny backyard barn but getting it to the renovation lot takes one of the most radical house moves ever seen in Fort Worth.
-Suzi has to figure out how to turn 210 square feet of barn into a home and her plans will take all the muscle Cody can muster.
-Randy wins a weird square building with prison-size windows and he has ideas for an open-plan, loft-style remodel but that's a big challenge for his contractor, Bleu, who has to figure out how to create private zones in open space.
+Cody drops a slam-dunk bid for a tiny backyard barn but getting it to the renovation lot takes one of the most radical house moves ever seen in Fort Worth.
+Suzi has to figure out how to turn 210 square feet of barn into a home, and her plans will take all the muscle Cody can muster.
+Randy wins a weird square building with prison-sized windows.
+He has ideas for an open-plan, loft-style remodel, but that's a big challenge for his contractor, Bleu, who has to figure out how to create private zones in open space.

 Host Bronson Pinchot continues his renovation of the Decker House by creating a beautiful 1800s inspired "library."
 Bronson and his crew begin the transformation by building a doorway using salvage recused from a town devastated by Hurricane Irene.
 Other additions include new floors, plastered walls, antique lighting and a beautiful brick hearth and stove.